 By Ian Marker, Account Associate

-Over 95 million photos and videos are shared on Instagram each day and with accounts depicting epic travel scenery or mouthwatering food setups, we can tell that not many posts are taken inside the native Instagram app anymore.
+Over eharmony dating site reviews and videos are shared on Instagram each day and with accounts depicting epic travel scenery or mouthwatering food setups, we can tell that not many posts are taken inside the native Instagram app anymore.
 More often than not, we’re transferring our best photos, shot on cameras, from our computer to our phone for posting on Instagram.
 But how can we be sure we’re sizing our photos correctly and not allowing for the dreaded compression inside Instagram’s app?

 Even though the whole concept of an Instagram image is based on a square format, the company has let us branch out in recent years and we can now post photos that are square, landscape or portrait (horizontal or vertical).
 While this does allow us to have more creative possibilities in the composition of the photos we take, there are still restrictions on the aspect ratio of the photo and Instagram will make you crop, causing for your image to look not as strong as you intended.